Proud Canadian Company

 Are there any disadvantages to a 3-year fixed mortgage?

-How is a 3-year fixed mortgage rate determined?
+How is a 3-year fixed mortgage rate calculated in Canada?

-How can I apply for a 3-year fixed mortgage?
+How do I apply for a 3-year fixed mortgage with nesto?

-How to Find the Best 3-Year Fixed Mortgage Rates in Canada
+How to Find the Best 3-Year Fixed Mortgage Rate in Canada

 Should I complete a pre-approval or a pre-qualification?